-A draft report produced for USAID has been circulating online and has generated controversy as a result of its estimates of the death toll numbers from last year's devastating earthquake in Haiti which don’t match up with previously published figures [a pdf of the final version of the cited report can be downloaded at the bottom of this web page--CHAN].
+A draft report produced for USAID has been circulating online and has generated controversy as a result of its estimates of the death toll numbers from last year's devastating earthquake in Haiti which don’t match up with previously published figures [a pdf of the final version of the cited report can be downloaded at the bottom of this web page--CHIP].
 While media outlets have latched onto this sensational story and tied it in to the discussion over continued assistance to Haiti, there are other aspects of the paper that appear much more relevant to the current situation of relief efforts in Haiti.

 To begin with, the report – even if its results are only partially reliable – makes it clear that there are an extremely large number of people living in damaged and dangerous housing.
 According to the report, many people have returned to housing once slated for destruction, a phenomenon we have written about previously.

 As Timothy Schwartz, the lead author of the study, writes: